Terms Of Business

 Any products we have arranged for you will not be kept under review but we will advise you upon your request.
-However, we may contact you in the future by means of an unsolicited promotion should we wish to discuss the continued suitability of the product as life changes; plus to discuss the relative merits of a particular product or service which we feel may be of interest to you.
+However, we may contact you in the future by means of an unsolicited promotion to discuss the continued suitability of the product; plus to discuss the relative merits of a particular product, or service, which we feel may be of interest to you.

 Disclosure of all material facts

-It is important that you provide complete and accurate information to insurers when you take out your insurance policy.
-All statements you make on proposal forms, claims forms and other documents must be full and accurate.
+It is important that you provide complete and accurate information to us and/or insurers when you take out your insurance policy.
+All statements you make on application/proposal forms, claims forms and other documents must be full and accurate.
 Please note that if you fail to disclose any material information this could invalidate your insurance cover and could mean that part or all of a claim may not be paid.
-(If you are in doubt as to whether a fact is material or not you must disclose it.)
+(If you are in doubt as to whether a fact is material or not, you must disclose it.)

 Commission payment for services

-We receive a commission or other form of benefit from the issuer, we will inform you but we will not tell you it’s amount unless you ask us to do so.
+If we receive a commission, or other form of benefit, from the insurer we will inform you, but we will not tell you the amount, unless you ask us to do so.